sgmurphy/wordpress-plugins/super-socializer/readme.txt

 = 7.13.65 [13 July 2024] =
 * [Bugfix] Social Login wasn't working on a multilingual site that had different versions as the language codes appended to the URL of the home page
 * [Improvement] Updated the Facebook SDK being used throughout the plugin to the latest version 20.0
 * [Improvement] Minor improvements

+= 7.13.66 [7 September 2024] =
+* [New] Added an option in the Advanced Configuration section to enable Double Opt-in for Social Login
+* [New] Added an option in the Miscellaneous section to control the behavior of the More social share icon
+* [New] Added Micro.blog social share icon
+* [New] Added Micro.blog social follow icon
+* [New] Added Raindrop.io social share icon
+* [New] Added Threads social share icon
+* [New] Added Bluesky social share icon
+* [New] Added Bluesky social follow icon
+* [Bugfix] Option to delete social profile data was appearing in the Users table in the admin area even when social login was disabled
+* [Bugfix] Mastodon share in the More popup was not functioning properly if "Load all Javascript files in single file" was disabled in the General Options section in the admin area
+* [Improvement] Custom Login and Register redirection URL cannot be a URL out of the website where the plugin is installed
+* [Improvement] Minor improvements